aminrj/aminrj.github.io/_posts/2025-04-18-git-based-risk-assessment.md

 Instead of dragging developers into slow and clunky GRC systems, we brought risk management to where they already are: **Git**.

-## The Git-Based Risk Assessment Model
+## The Git-based risk assessment model

 Here’s the TL;DR: